winplam/rock-paper-scissors/README.md

 ![Desktop](/screenshots/rock-paper-scissors-page.png)

 ## Technologies Used
-Made with HTML 5 and CSS 5 on Webstorm ID.
+Made with HTML 5 and CSS 3 on Webstorm IDE.

 ## Features Wish List
 * Improve @media queries to rearrange elements to fit better on mobile devices